IBM-Cloud/docs/services/mobileaccess/app-monitoring-logger.md

 * `INFO` - Use for reporting initialization events and other data that might be useful.
 * `DEBUG` - Use for reporting debug statements to help developers resolve application defects.

-Make sure that you have initialized the {{site.data.keyword.amashort}} Client SDK prior to using the logging framework.
-The following samples demonstrate the basic usage of a {{site.data.keyword.amashort}} Client SDK logging framework.
+Make sure that you have initialized the {{site.data.keyword.amashort}} client SDK prior to using the logging framework.
+The following samples demonstrate the basic usage of a {{site.data.keyword.amashort}} client SDK logging framework.

 ### Android
 {: #enable-logger-android}